-How To Pass an OSHA Inspection: 5 Steps You Can Take to Prepare
+Pass OSHA Inspection: 5 Steps to Prepare

 With vaccinations increasing and implementation of workplace testing, there could be an increase in OSHA inspections to ensure companies are disposing of medical waste properly.
 Whether you have been inspected before or not, a sudden inspection can be confusing and worrisome if you aren’t fully prepared.